In this overview, we explain how to understand the results of your completed Citation Builder Campaign.

 ‘Actions’ is the very last column in the citation report, and is populated by blue double-arrow symbols (indicated within the red box below) — only for citations that are marked as ‘Pending Approval’ or ‘Submitted’:

-This icon means that allows you to add in the link to the live listing yourself and update your campaign report.
-This can be used in several cases — for example, if you notice that submitted or pending listings have gone live before we check it, or if you have completed the phone verification and the listing is now live.
+This icon allows you to add the link to the live listing yourself and update your campaign report.
+This can be used in several cases — for example, if you notice that submitted or pending listings have gone live before we check it, if you have completed the phone verification and the listing is now live, or if your campaign is complete but you want to update the listing yourself.

 All you need to do is click on the double-arrow symbol to see a popup window like this: